jeff-boykin/old-work-docs/Documents/revised-rubric-template.md

 | Specific Requirement #2 | | | | |
 | Specific Requirement #3 | | | | |

-> Requirements should be tied to or organized by learning goal.
+> ID Note: Requirements should be tied to or organized by learning goal.
 I.e. "Data Science Fundamentals: Create a data dictionary with variable classification"

 Notes: